atos-tools/atos-utils/doc/tutorial.rst

-if ``oprofile`` is not available or user hasn't sudo privileges, the ``perf`` profiling tool can be used instead. ``perf record`` takes a command as argument and generates by default an output file named "perf.data" containing the profile information for the execution of the given command.
+if ``oprofile`` is not available or user hasn't sudo privileges, the ``perf`` profiling tool can be used instead. ``perf record`` takes a command as argument and generates profile information for the execution of the given command.
 The ``-f`` option is required for ATOS in order to overwrite existing data file.
+The ``-o`` option must be used to specify the name of the file containing the profile information.

 ``perf report`` command can then be used to extract information from this file, like the opreport command for oprofile.